Risk Factors Dashboard

 Seasonality

 Our Aerospace Products businesses are generally not seasonal.
+We believe that our Professional Services business, however, is subject to seasonality based on local weather conditions, agricultural and petroleum prices, employment levels and the travel habits of visitors in the market service area.
 We believe that our Professional Services business, however, are subject to seasonality based on local weather conditions, agricultural and petroleum prices, employment levels and the travel habits of visitors in the market service area.
-We believe that our Professional Services businesses, however, are subject to seasonality based on local weather conditions, agricultural and petroleum prices, employment levels and the travel habits of visitors in the market service area.

 Raw Materials and Replacement Parts

 We purchase raw materials, primarily consisting of sheet and plate aluminum, from various vendors.
+We purchase casted packaging for our gun controls for which our vendor sources raw aluminum.
 We also purchase replacement parts, which are utilized in our various repair and overhaul operations.
 In some cases, we redesign products to accommodate alternative methods and/or materials.
 We believe that the availability of raw materials is adequate to support our Aerospace Products operations.
-We believe that the availability of raw materials to us is adequate to support our Aerospace Products operations.
+We believe that the availability of raw materials is adequate to support our Aerospace Products operations.

 Backlog

-Our backlog as of July 19, 2024, totaled $28,595 for Aerospace Products.
+Our backlog as of June 23, 2025, totaled 28,859 for Aerospace Products.
+Products.
+Aerospace Products.
+Products.
 The backlog includes orders with signed contracts which may not be completed within the next fiscal year.
-The backlog includes firm pending and contract orders, which may not be completed within the next fiscal year.
 There can be no assurance that all orders will be completed or that some may ever commence.

 Dependence on Significant Customers

-During the fiscal year ending April 30, 2024 we derived 28.5% of our revenue from five customers, and we had one "major customer" (10 percent or more of consolidated revenue) that provided 15.2% of total revenue.
-At April 30, 2024, we had one customer that accounted for 42.5% of our total accounts receivable.
+During the fiscal year ending April 30, 2025 we derived 25.4% of our revenue from five customers, and we had one "major customer" (10 percent or more of consolidated revenue) that provided 14.8% of total revenue.
+During the fiscal year ending April 30, 2024 we derived 28.5% of our revenue from five customers, and we had one major customer that provided 15.2% of total revenue.
+At April 30, 2025 and 2024, we had one customer that accounted for 32.4% and 42.5%, respectively, of our total accounts receivable.

 Competition

 We compete in the aerospace and casino gaming industries.
+In the aerospace industry, we compete against peer companies of which some are divisions or subsidiaries of other large companies.
 In the aerospace industry, we compete against peer companies of which some are divisions or subsidiaries of other large companies, in the manufacture of aircraft structures, systems components, subassemblies and parts in addition to services related to aircraft modifications.
+In the manufacture of aircraft structures, systems components, subassemblies and parts in addition to services related to aircraft modifications, we compete globally against subsidiaries of much larger companies, original equipment manufacturers and smaller independent integrators or operators.
+In the aerospace industry, we compete against peer companies of which some are divisions or subsidiaries of other large companies, in the manufacture of aircraft structures, systems components, subassemblies and parts in addition to services related to aircraft modifications.
+Competition for the aviation electrical/avionics installations comes from three primary sources, some of whom possess greater financial and other resources than we have: OEMs, independent commercial avionics shops, and government-focused contractors.
 Competition for the repair and overhaul of aviation components comes from three primary sources, some of whom possess greater financial and other resources than we have: OEMs, governmental support depots, and other independent repair and overhaul companies.
-As technology advances, the concept of repair and overhaul changes, in that items that were formerly repaired are now being replaced.
+Many government agencies maintain aircraft support depots or contractor organizations that modify, maintain and repair their aircraft.
 Many governments maintain aircraft support depots or contractor organizations that modify, maintain and repair their aircraft.
-Other independent service organizations also compete for the modification, repair and overhaul business.
-Other independent service organizations also compete for the repair and overhaul business.
+Participants in the aerospace industry compete primarily based on size of business, technical staffing, quality, turnaround time, capacity and price.
 Participants in the aerospace industry compete primarily based on size of business and technical staffing, quality, turnaround time, capacity and price.
-Participants in the aerospace industry compete primarily based on size of business and technical capabilities, quality, turnaround time, capacity and price.
+Competition in the aerospace business is not for only customers, but also for experienced talent in high demand.
+We compete against both original equipment manufacturers, independent aircraft modification and maintenance facilities and educational institutions for such staffing.

 Government Regulation and Industry Oversight

 The aerospace industry is highly regulated in the United States by the FAA and in other countries by similar agencies.
 Our products and aircraft modifications must be certified by the FAA or meet FAA requirements.
-FAA certification involves designing, engineering, and testing of specific aircraft models.
+FAA certification involves designing, engineering, and testing of specific aircraft models modified with our products.
 Our businesses, which sell defense products and services directly to the U.S. government or through its contractors, can be subject to various laws and regulations governing pricing and other factors.

+We must also satisfy the requirements of our customers that are subject to FAA or similar foreign regulations and provide these customers with products and repair services that comply with the applicable government regulations.
 We must also satisfy the requirements of our customers that are subject to FAA regulations and provide these customers with products and repair services that comply with the applicable government regulations.
+The FAA regulates aircraft modifications and operations and requires that aircraft components meet stringent FAA standards.
 The FAA regulates flight operations and requires that aircraft components meet stringent FAA standards.
+We are subject to inspections by the FAA and may be subjected to fines and other penalties (including orders to cease production) for noncompliance with FAA regulations.
 We are subject to inspections by the FAA and may be subjected to fines and other penalties (including orders to cease production) for noncompliance with FAA regulations.
 In addition, the FAA requires that various maintenance routines be performed on aircraft components.
 In addition, the FAA requires that various maintenance routines be performed on aircraft components.
 We currently satisfy these maintenance standards allowing component repair and overhaul services at our FAA-approved repair stations.

 The FAA licensing process may be costly and time-consuming.
+The FAA licensing process may be costly and time-consuming.
 To obtain an FAA license, an applicant must satisfy all applicable regulations of the FAA governing repair stations.
 FAA regulations require that an applicant have experienced personnel, inspection systems, suitable facilities and equipment.
-These regulations require that an applicant have experienced personnel, inspection systems, suitable facilities and equipment.
+FAA regulations require that an applicant have experienced personnel, inspection systems, suitable facilities and equipment.
 In addition, the applicant must demonstrate a need for the license.
 Because an applicant must procure manufacturing and repair manuals relating to each particular aircraft component in order to obtain a license with respect to that component, the application process may involve substantial time and cost.
 Such licenses, which are ongoing in duration, are required for us to perform authorized maintenance, repair, and overhaul services for our customers and are subject to revocation by the government for non-compliance with applicable regulations.
 We believe that we possess all licenses and certifications that are material to the conduct of our business.

 Our non-U.S. sales are subject to both U.S. and non-U.S. governmental regulations and procurement policies and practices, including regulations relating to import-export control, tariffs, investment, exchange controls, anti-corruption and repatriation of earnings.
 Non-U.S. sales are also subject to varying currency, political and economic risks.

 Our Professional Services business is subject to various federal, state and local laws and regulations in addition to gaming regulations.
+Our Professional Services business is subject to various federal, state and local laws and regulations in addition to gaming regulations.
+These laws and regulations include, but are not limited to, restrictions and conditions concerning gaming, employment, satisfactory background investigations, alcoholic beverages, food service, smoking, currency transactions, taxation, zoning and building codes, and marketing and advertising.
 These laws and regulations include, but are not limited to, restrictions and conditions concerning gaming, employment, alcoholic beverages, food service, smoking, currency transactions, taxation, zoning and building codes, and marketing and advertising.
-These laws and regulations include, but are not limited to, restrictions and conditions concerning employment, alcoholic beverages, food service, smoking, currency transactions, taxation, zoning and building codes, and marketing and advertising.
 Such laws and regulations could change or could be interpreted differently in the future, or new laws and regulations could be enacted.
 Material changes, new laws or regulations, or material differences in interpretations by courts or governmental authorities could adversely affect our operating results.

 Moreover, our gaming management operations are regulated largely by the Kansas Racing and Gaming Commission and the Kansas Lottery.
+Moreover, our gaming management operations are regulated largely by the Kansas Racing and Gaming Commission and the Kansas Lottery.
+The gaming industry, in general, is highly regulated and we must maintain our licenses and pay gaming revenue share and taxes to continue our operations.
 The gaming industry, in general, is highly regulated and we must maintain our licenses and pay gaming taxes to continue our operations.
 Each gaming facility is subject to extensive regulation under the laws, rules and regulations where it is located.
+These laws, rules and regulations generally relate to the responsibility, financial stability, integrity and character of the managers, contractors and persons with financial interests in the gaming operations.
 These laws, rules and regulations generally relate to the responsibility, financial stability, integrity and character of the owners, managers, contractors and persons with financial interests in the gaming operations.
+The process of obtaining such necessary licenses, registrations, or other approvals often involves substantial disclosure of confidential or proprietary information about us and our officers, directors, key personnel and, in certain instances, beneficial owners of our debt or equity securities, and requires a determination by the regulators as to our suitability.
 The process of obtaining such necessary licenses, registrations, or other approvals often involves substantial disclosure of confidential or proprietary information about us and our officers, directors, key personnel and, in certain instances, beneficial owners of our debt or equity securities, and requires a determination by the regulators as to our suitability.
 Authorities have broad discretion and may require any beneficial holder of our securities directly or indirectly owing five percent 5% of the ownership interest to file an application, make personal or confidential disclosures, be investigated, and be subject to a determination of suitability.
 If such beneficial holder is found unsuitable, these restrictions may require a holder of our securities to dispose of the securities, or, if the holder refuses or is unable to dispose of the securities, we may be required to repurchase the securities.

 The Company’s business is also impacted by various other laws and regulations, including, but not limited to, local, state, federal, and international tax codes, import and export controls and customs laws, employment and employment-related laws, environmental laws, intellectual property laws, and consumer protection statutes.
 The Company from time to time incurs costs in the ordinary course of business in connection with maintaining compliance with these evolving and at times overlapping regulatory regimes.